 Read about and view the latest series of lectures for Genomics in Medicine.

 Open to students in grades 9-12, the contest aims to challenge students to examine, question, and reflect on important concepts in genetics.
 Essays are expected to contain substantive, well-reasoned arguments indicative of a depth of understanding of the concepts related to the essay question.
 Essays are read and evaluated by several independent judges through three rounds of scoring.
+Essays must be submitted electronically through the ASHG submission site no later than 5:00 pm Eastern on March 6, 2015.
 Read more

 Bethesda, Md., Tues., Aug.
 26, 2014 - With eye-catching models, interactive displays and engaging elements, the Genome: Unlocking Life's Code exhibition is going on tour after having completed a 14-month engagement at the Smithsonian's National Museum of Natural History (NMNH) in Washington.
 Read more